tokyosheep/watchPlacedItem/readme.md

 after saveing or exporting document, it closes document automatically.

 5. **time stamp**
-literally time stamp. generating it on document date layer. and it updates when the Extension detects and opens document.
+literally time stamp.generating it on document date layer. and it updates when the Extension detects and opens document.